 30 km from Amsterdam

 stop at the small kiosk De Boshut, where the road bends left.
-Turn right here, into Bussumer grintweg.
-Follow the cycle route sign for junction 54.
-Check the street name sign for Bussumer grintweg, the cycle route sign is unclear.
-(The name means “gravel road to Bussum”).
+Turn right here, into Bussumer grintweg (“gravel road to Bussum”).
+Follow the cycle route sign for junction 54, but check the street name sign, don’t go into Kroon laan.

 follow the signs, number 54 in a circle, through the upper-income areas of northern Hilversum.
 First along the Bussumer grintweg, then left into Trompenberger weg, then left into Jacobus Penn weg.

 at the circular water tower, cross the inner ring road of Hilversum, go straight on.
 The tower was built in 1893: this is the highest point in Hilversum, at 27 m.

 turn next left, still following the number 54 signs, into Heuvel laan.
 Cycle on downhill along Heuvel laan

 at the end of this street, turn right into the Hoge Naarder weg, the ‘high road to Naarden’.
 This is a ‘cycle street’, with priority for cyclists.